jorgenbuilder/groove-sludge/src/log.md

 - [ ] Make everything all work together
 - [ ] Add audio to beat game
 - [ ] Mechanism to start audio on first user interaction
+- [ ] Create a midi file in fl studio, export it, pipe it into the beat game and the tone game

 Misc